 Osceola seeks out add-on acquisitions within highly fragmented industries to leverage natural arbitrage opportunities.
 The large universe permits Osceola to select the most attractive opportunities when sourcing add-ons and exit multiples of the larger rollup are markedly higher than Micro Private Equity entry multiples.

 Private equity funds originally offered access to deals too large for the typical investor to participate in individually.
-Micro Private Equity investing flips that value proposition by offering investors access to a collection of deals too small for the typical investor to source and manage.
+Micro Private Equity investing flips that value proposition by offering investors access to a collection of deals too small for typical investor to source and manage.
 For this reason, Osceola’s Micro Private Equity rollup investments slot in nicely alongside existing private equity allocations due to their differentiation and lack of cyclicality in entry multiples.
 As a result, returns are more consistent and tend to outperform the broader private equity market in heated or peak cycle investment vintages.